the-t-in-rtf/fluid-json-schema/docs/schemaValidationMiddleware.md

 * `next`: The next Express middleware or router function in the chain.
 See [the `gpii-express` documentation for details](https://github.com/GPII/gpii-express/blob/master/docs/middleware.md#what-is-middleware).
 * Returns: Nothing.

 This invoker fulfills the standard contract for a `gpii.express.middleware` component.
-It examines the `req` content and interrupts the conversation if the JSON data supplied as part of `req` is not valid according to the JSON Schema `options.schemaKey` found at `options.schemaPath`.
+It examines the `request` content and interrupts the conversation if the JSON data supplied as part of `request` is not valid according to the JSON Schema `options.schemaKey` found at `options.schemaPath`.
 If the content is valid, execute the supplied `next` function and let some other downstream piece of middleware continue the conversation.

 This function is expected to be called by Express (or by an instance of `gpii.express`).